Liepāja: 1990–present

 After Latvia regained independence after the fall of the Soviet Union, Liepāja has worked hard to change from a military city into a modern port city (again appearing on European maps after the secrecy of the Soviet period).
 The commercial port was re-opened in 1991, and in 1994 the last Russian troops left Liepāja.
 Since then, Liepāja has engaged in international co-operation, has been associated with 10 twin and partner cities, and is an active partner in several co-operation networks.
 Facilities are being improved.
 The city is the location of Latvia's largest naval flotilla, the largest warehouses of ammunition and weapons in the Baltic states, and the main supply centre of the Latvian army.

-The former closed military town has been transformed into the northern neighbourhood of Karosta, occupying a third of the area of the city of Liepāja and attracting tourists to the remains of the military era.
+The former Soviet closed military townlet has been transformed into the northern neighbourhood of Karosta, occupying a third of the area of the city of Liepāja and attracting tourists to the remains of the military era.

 At the beginning of the 21st century, many ambitious construction projects were planned for the city, including a NATO military base, and Baltic Sea Park, planned as the biggest amusement park in the Baltic states.
 Most of the projects have not yet been realised due to economic and political factors.
 Liepāja's heating network was renovated with the cooperation of French and Russian companies: Dalkia and Gazprom, respectively.
 In 2006, Queen Beatrix of the Netherlands, a direct descendant of Jacob Kettler visited Liepāja.
 In 2010 the coal cogeneration 400 MW power plant was built in Liepāja with the support of the government.

 Geography

 Liepāja is situated on the coast of the Baltic Sea in the south-western part of Latvia.
 The westernmost geographical point of Latvia is located approximately 15 km to the south thus making Liepāja Latvia's furthest west city.
 The city occupies a 1.5-6.5 km wide coastal dune embankment and a foothill plain in the Bartau Plain of the Seaside Lowland.
-Liepaja is surrounded by the Dienvidkurzeme Region, and is bordered to the north by Medze Parish, to the east by Grobiņa Parish, and to the south by Nīca Parish, with its western border following the Baltic Sea coast.
+Liepāja is surrounded by the Dienvidkurzeme Region, and is bordered to the north by Medze Parish, to the east by Grobiņa Parish, and to the south by Nīca Parish, with its western border following the Baltic Sea coast.
 The Trade Channel (Tirdzniecības kanāls) connects the lake to the sea dividing the city into southern and northern parts, which are often referred to as Vecliepāja (Old Town) and Jaunliepāja (New Town) respectively.
 Along the coast, the city extends northwards until it reaches the Karosta Channel (Karostas kanāls).
 North of the Karosta Channel is an area called Karosta which is now fully integrated into Liepāja and is the northernmost district of the city.
 Liepāja's coastline consists of an unbroken sandy beach and dunes.
 Natural areas cover about one third of the territory of the city.
 These areas are mostly located on the outskirts of the city and are not connected to the small green areas in the central part of the city.